 Setting the Fundraising Agenda

-Another principal’s role is to help create the school’s fundraising mission statement.
+Another important role is to help create the school’s fundraising mission statement.
 Why is the school doing a fundraiser?
 How will the funds be used?
 Why should the community support the fundraiser?
 What message are you sending to students and parents by way of the fundraisers you choose?
 Principals help mold this message and work with the students, teachers, and parents to help get the message out to the community.

 Rallying Support

 Once the fundraising schedule is set for the year, the next task for the principal is to rally the troops.
-Getting the students, teachers, and parents excited for a fundraiser is key.
+Getting the students, teachers, and parents excited about a fundraiser is key.
 Many schools do this via PTO or PTA groups.

 Many principals organize a kick-off rally at the beginning of a fundraiser to build enthusiasm throughout the school.
 Some principals take it to a different level by offering to do something wacky in front of the students, like kissing a pig or cutting their hair if they reach their fundraising goal.
 We’re not saying you need to go that far, but whatever you can do to motivate the student body will only help your school’s fundraising endeavors.